Welcome to Pipistrello

 USB device interface: High-speed (480 Mbits/s) interface using a 2-channel FTDI FT2232H chip.
 Channel A is wired for JTAG.
 Channel B is wired for serial or async FIFO mode.

-DVI/HDMI interface: Full HDMI interface (including I2C level translators for DDC) using a 19-pin HDMI type A connector
+DVI/HDMI interface: Full HDMI output interface (including I2C level translators for DDC) using a 19-pin HDMI type A connector

 Audio output: Two-channel audio output using 1-bit sigma-delta DAC